Cosmetics & Quasi-drugs

-The European Cosmetic and Quasi-Drugs sector works to ensure the quality, efficacy, safety, and environmental sustainability of its products by investing in the research and development of new ingredients, monitoring global developments in science, providing information to consumers, and meeting or exceeding strict post-marketing surveillance and control requirements in accordance with Good Vigilance Practice (GVP) and Good Quality Practice (GQP).
-The sector produces a wide variety of innovative and safe cosmetic and quasi-drug products that contribute to consumers’ quality of life, for example by helping them stay clean and healthy, protecting them against the damaging effects of extreme weather, preventing dental cavities, and enhancing their appearance.
+The European Cosmetic and Quasi-Drugs industry works to ensure the quality, efficacy, safety, and environmental sustainability of its products by investing in research and development of new ingredients and monitoring global developments in science At the same providing information to consumers, and meeting or exceeding strict post-marketing surveillance and control requirements in accordance with Good Vigilance Practice (GVP) and Good Quality Practice (GQP).
+The sector produces a wide variety of innovative and safe cosmetic and quasi-drug products that contribute to consumers’ quality of life, for example by helping consumers live a healthy lifestyle, protecting them against the damaging effects of extreme weather, preventing dental cavities, and enhancing their appearance.
 These outcomes fit well with the efforts being made by the Japanese Government to promote self-care and, where appropriate, self-medication, so that people in Japan can enjoy the best possible health and avoid placing unnecessary strain on the national healthcare budget.
 Many cosmetic and quasi-drug products can assist in these efforts.

-Shipments of cosmetics in Japan were worth a total of 1,759 billion yen in 2019.
-In the same year, Japan imported cosmetics valued at about 282.5 billion yen, of which some 109.5 billion yen came from Europe, Indicating that European cosmetic and quasi-drug products are popular with Japanese consumers as they account for a considerable share of imports.
+The cosmetics shipment value in Japan in 2023 was 1.29 trillion yen.
+Japan imported cosmetics worth 377.07 billion yen in 2023, of which imports from Europe were worth approximately 121.58 billion yen*.
+This proves that European cosmetic and quasi-drug products are popular with Japanese consumers as they account for a considerable share of imports.
 The import process was made easier in 2016, when the Ministry of Health, Labour and Welfare (MHLW) abolished import notifications and eased the rules relating to Partial Change Approval for prescription drugs.
 It is now possible for the applicant to decide the timing of a product change.
 The EBC applauds MHLW for these actions.

-Parallel imports currently account for a substantial portion of the Japanese luxury cosmetics market.
-Some studies indicate that 11% of the units sold are parallel imports.
+Parallel imports currently account for a substantial share of Japan’s luxury cosmetics market, and 11% of sales were parallel imports, according to past research studies.
 Most are sold online via e-commerce portals.
 As these imports were not produced for the Japanese market, there is a risk that they are either not approved for Japan or do not have the proper labelling.
-There is also a risk that the imports may be expired products or products that have not been transported or stored properly and so could cause damage to consumers.
-The EBC calls on the Japanese authorities to make certain that all cosmetics sellers are subject to the same high standards when it comes to trader products, with a particular focus on formula registration, laboratory facilities, and labelling.
+There is also a risk that the imports may be expired products or products that have not been transported or stored properly and could cause damage to consumers.
+The EBC calls on the Japanese authorities to make certain that all cosmetics sellers are subject to the same high standards, with a particular focus on formula registration, laboratory facilities, and labelling.

 The EBC believes that Europe and Japan have an opportunity to lead the way in the global cosmetics and quasi-drugs market, by bilaterally negotiating faster registration of quasi-drugs, expanding efficacy claims, and harmonising ingredients that are allowed for cosmetics and quasi-drugs.
-In addition, the EBC would welcome greater leadership by European and Japan in the International Cooperation on Cosmetic Regulation (ICCR), which meets to discuss how to promote multilateral regulatory coordination and harmonisation to minimise barriers to trade, while maintaining the highest level of global consumer protection.
-EBC strongly supports European and Japanese leadership in ICCR.
+In addition, the EBC would welcome greater leadership by Europe and Japan in the International Cooperation on Cosmetic Regulation (ICCR), which meets to discuss how to promote multilateral regulatory coordination and harmonisation to minimise barriers to trade, while maintaining the highest level of global consumer protection.

 Key issues and recommendations